Religion in Belarus: Polish—Lithuanian Commonwealth

 As a result of the Lublin Union of 1569, Belarusian lands, then part of the Grand Duchy of Lithuania, became incorporated into the Polish-Lithuanian Commonwealth, which united the Grand Duchy with the predominantly Catholic Kingdom of Poland.
 This led to the Brest Union of 1596, which established the Belarusian Greek Catholic Church in the Commonwealth, which brought Orthodox believers in Belarusian territories under the authority of the Pope while preserving their Eastern Rite traditions.
-This church thus helped preserve the Orthodox ritual as Popes issued numerous edicts prohibiting Uniates from converting to Latin Rite Catholicism.
+This church thus helped preserve the Orthodox ritual as Popes issued numerous edicts prohibiting Greek Catholics from converting to Latin Rite Catholicism.

-This conversion was ultimately successful, as by the late 18th century, Uniates constituted 70% of the Belarusian population.
-Catholics, predominantly from the upper classes, made up 15%; Jews, 7%; and Orthodox, only 6%.
+This conversion was ultimately successful, as by the late 18th century, Greek-rite Catholics constituted 70% of the Belarusian population.
+Latin-rite Catholics, predominantly from the upper classes, made up 15%; Jews, 7%; and Orthodox, only 6%.
 Other groups, primarily Protestants, accounted for the remaining 2%.

 Russian Empire

-Following the partitions, Russia attempted to convert the local Uniate population to Orthodoxy.
+Following the partitions, Russia attempted to convert the local Greek-rite Catholic population to Orthodoxy.
 By the end of the 18th century, this resulted in the conversion of an estimated 20% of the local Greek Catholic population, approximately 300,000 people, to the Russian Orthodox Church.

-In response, Catholics also sought to convert local Uniates to the Latin Rite.
-Benefiting from the relatively more liberal policies of Emperors Paul I and Alexander I, these efforts led to the conversion of approximately 200,000 Uniates to Catholicism.
+In response, Latin Catholics also sought to convert local Greeks to the Latin Rite.
+Benefiting from the relatively more liberal policies of Emperors Paul I and Alexander I, these efforts led to the conversion of approximately 200,000 Greek-rite Catholics to Latin-rite Catholicism.

-The November Uprising of 1830 led to the closure of Catholic monasteries and an intensified campaign to convert the local Uniate population.
-This effort culminated in the Synod of Polotsk in 1839, which formally abolished the Uniate Church.
+The November Uprising of 1830 led to the closure of Catholic monasteries and an intensified campaign to convert the local Greek Catholic population.
+This effort culminated in the Synod of Polotsk in 1839, which formally abolished the Belarusian Greek Catholic Church.
 As a result, approximately 1,200,000 (Note: And 300,000 in Ukraine) of its adherents, 99 monasteries, and 2,500 parishes were absorbed into the Russian Orthodox Church.

 Following the suppression of the January Uprising, the Russian government intensified its focus on Catholics in the region.
 Between 1864 and 1868, this policy resulted in approximately 80,000 conversions to Orthodoxy.
 Consequently, while the Catholic population of the region grew by only 23% between 1858 and 1897, reducing its share to 15%, the Orthodox population simultaneously doubled and constituted 70% of the region's population by 1897.

 In 1905, Emperor Nicholas II issued the Edict of Toleration, granting his subjects the freedom to choose their religion.
 Consequently, approximately 50,000 (Note: Some sources cite a higher figure of 230,000 converts, which includes individuals from Podlachia and Chełm Land, regions that had significant Polish populations.
 For instance, Minsk Guberniya, with its approximately 2.5 million inhabitants, recorded only 10,000 such conversions.)
-Orthodox individuals of Uniate background in Belarus converted to Catholicism, a figure that represented less than 1% of the region's total population.
+Orthodox individuals of Greek Catholic background in Belarus converted to Latin-rite Catholicism, a figure that represented less than 1% of the region's total population.